hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 bg
 ```

 The `sleep` command is now running in the background and you have re-claimed your command-line prompt to use while the `sleep` command runs.
+You'll also notice that it added the `&` to your sleep command in the terminal output.
 If you want to bring the `sleep` command back to the foreground, type:

 ```bash
 fg
 ```

-And if it is still running it will be brought to the foreground.
+And if it is still running it will be brought to the foreground. `fg` will also work for commands which used the `&`.

 The place that this can be really useful is whenever you are running commands/scripts that take a few minutes to run that don't have large procesing requirements.
 Examples could be: